How to Find the Best Tax Relief Company

 Then, in another section, you'll find an admission that the review site receives compensation for clicks or leads.
 If you want to check for yourself, just look on these review sites for the “advertiser disclosure” link to read the details.
 Receiving compensation for clicks does not require these websites to post positive reviews.
 These sites are paid for clicks and leads, not for the quality of their reviews.

 On the one hand, you can rest assured that these websites aren't lying about the companies they're reviewing.
 But on the other hand, these websites aren't always doing a lot of research.
-They aren't looking at hundreds of tax relief companies and whittling down to the top 10.
+They aren't looking at hundreds of tax resolution companies and whittling down to the top 10.
 Instead, they're probably looking at the biggest 10 to 12 tax relief companies to generate a post that focuses on four to seven companies.
+Often times, the ranking of the partner is tied to how much that tax relief company is willing to pay per click or lead.

 Again, if you hunt around, you'll also find this fact spelled out on the websites.
 They typically post a statement that says along the lines of "we don't have the time to review all products or services."
 For instance, in its ratings and methodology section, one main review site states, "Only our partners are included in our Editorial Ratings."
 When explaining how many companies they review, The Balance puts it bluntly — "we're human, and we can't cover everything."